 The good thing about this season’s celebrations is that it spares no segment of our country.
 At least everyone celebrates New Year’s Eve with a feast fitting their budget.

 But let’s not forget those with alimentary restrictions, be them because of religious, ethical or health reasons.
+And especially for those looking for a light alternative to some of our favorite dishes, this light potato salad is an excellent option.

 A good thing about our moving our sites to this new concept is that I don’t feel constrained to just documenting our traditional recipes, if anything we are moving a bit from “Dominican Cooking” to “Dominican Flavors”, after all a great deal of favorites in our cuisine hail from faraway lands.
 Few countries have stuck to a strictly local taste, thankfully.